-1DB will automatically debit fees from the assets in a client's account on a quarterly basis, beginning on the first day of the month following the month clients first invest with 1DB, and may sell account assets if necessary to cover accrued but unpaid fees.
-Clients may terminate the Advisory Agreement at any time by providing written notice to 1DB.
+1DB will automatically debit fees from the assets in a client's account on a quarterly basis, beginning on the first quarter following the quarter clients first invest with 1DB, and may sell account assets if necessary to cover accrued but unpaid fees.
+Clients may terminate the Advisory Agreement at any time.
 Online Investment advice is provided exclusively through 1DB's online digital platform.

-During our data-gathering process and through a risk tolerance questionnaire answered by the clients, the platform collects the client's individual objectives, time horizons, risk tolerance, and liquidity needs, and a score is assigned based on the client's answers.
-The client's investment funds are placed into the appropriate portfolio & strategy via the platform based on the score.
+During our data-gathering process and through a risk tolerance questionnaire ("RTQ") answered by the clients, the platform collects the client's individual objectives, time horizons, risk tolerance, and liquidity needs, and a score is assigned based on the client's answers.
+The client's investment funds are placed into the appropriate portfolio & strategy via the platform based on the RTQ.
 As appropriate, we review the platform and make adjustments accordingly.